ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

   * No medical complications
   * Clinically well and alert

-:underline:`Treatment of infants with MAM`
+Treatment of infants with MAM

 Assess the infant’s feeding and counsel the mother or caregiver on appropriate IYCF practices.
 Emphasize on establishing effective exclusive breastfeeding.
 If feeding problems, follow up in 5 days.
 If no feeding problem, follow up in 30 days.
 Admit the mother to TSFP.
 Refer the mother for Productive Safety Net Programme (PSNP).